iandevlin/mdn/video-player/video-player.md

 var fullScreenEnabled = !!(document.fullscreenEnabled || document.mozFullScreenEnabled || document.msFullscreenEnabled || document.webkitSupportsFullscreen || document.webkitFullscreenEnabled || document.createElement('video').webkitRequestFullScreen);
 ```

 This simply tests all the different prefixed (and of course the non-prefixed!)
 Booleans to see if fullscreen is possible.
 The final tested value, ``document.createElement('video').webkitRequestFullScreen`` is required for the last Presto version of Opera (12.14).
-Note the different letter casing in the various values!
+Note the different letter casing in the various values.

 The visibility of the fullscreen button depends on whether the browser supports the Fullscreen API and that it is enabled.